-(Note: a material personal interest arises where there is a realistic expectation that, directly or indirectly, a member of Council or an associated/related person stands to gain a benefit or suffer a loss depending on the outcome of the matter.
+A material personal interest arises where there is a realistic expectation that, directly or indirectly, a Member or an associated/related person stands to gain a benefit or suffer a loss depending on the outcome of the matter.
 The benefit or loss need not be financial.

-A matter that arises from membership of a group qualifying that person for election or appointment to membership of the Council, which is not otherwise special or personal to that member, is not a material personal interest.
-Examples could include student members voting on assessment policy or staff members voting on a general industrial matter.)
+A matter that arises from membership of a group qualifying that person for election or appointment as a Member, which is not otherwise special or personal to that Member, is not a material personal interest.
+Examples could include student Members voting on assessment policy or staff Members voting on a general industrial matter.